SpartaSci/bible/wireless/WLAN - wifi/IEEE 802.11.md

 **Power management**:
 - node inform AP that is going into *sleep mode* until next **beacon** frame
 - AP knows not to transmit frames to this node, and will buffer them.
-Node will wake up before next **beacon** frame
+Node will wake up before next **beacon** frame (remember that is sended periodically, so synchronization is important)

 **TIM** (traffic indication map) is a period packet sent by AP (with the [[wireless/WLAN - wifi/IEEE 802.11|beacon]]) to notify client of buffered data, stating to which nodes the AP needs to send data, therefore, those nodes need to stay awake, it relies on synchronization of packets so client is awake then the TIM is sent.